Panthera-Framework/Panthera-Desktop/README.md

 ```

 Everytime when you will use --version argument there will be a callback function - argsParser.version(data) called with argument data you provided.

+### logging

+Every application requires a good logging so no error should be impossible to fix.
+So, this is a very simple module, inside of code only one thing you have to do
+is using `self.panthera.logging.output('This is a message', 'module name')`